Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

      ![](../media/demo1.png)

+   >**Note**: Browse for test credit card numbers and paste those while performing this step.

 1. Repeat the last step for at least 4 to 5 times to in order to trigger the alerts. until you receive the **Severity alert** mail from office 365.

     ![](../media/demo2.png)